 - 1. Describe how the proposed amendment is appropriately addressed as a Comprehensive Plan Amendment.
-This proposed amendment would adjust the Arterial Network Map, TR 12, to correct errors discovered since the last update.
-This cannot be corrected through any other action. - 2.
-The proposed amendment does not raise policy or land use issues that are more appropriately addressed by an ongoing work program approved by the City council or by a neighborhood or subarea planning process.

-There is no work program currently planned to update the map.

-- The proposed amendment can be reasonably reviewed within the resources and time frame of the Annual Comprehensive Plan Amendment Work Program.
-Yes it can. - 4.
+This amendment would add language regarding safety improvements for at-grade railroad crossings in the city.
+By highlighting railway safety in the Comprehensive Plan it is more likely that the City will be able to secure funding for physical improvements in the future. - 2.
+The proposed amendment does not raise policy or land use issues that are more appropriately addressed by an ongoing work program approved by the City council or by a neighborhood or subarea planning process. - There is no work program currently planned for this. - 3.
+The proposed amendment can be reasonably reviewed within the resources and time frame of the Annual Comprehensive Plan Amendment Work Program. - Yes it can.
+Adequate time and materials are available within the affected departments' work plans for the year to develop this text amendment within the required timeframe. - 4.
 In the case of a private application for a land use map change, nearby properties may also seem to be candidates for amendment.
 At the time of docketing or during plan commission review, expansion of the geographic scope of an amendment proposal may be considered, shared characteristics with nearby, similarly situated property may be identified and the expansion is the minimum necessary to include properties with those shared characteristics.
-Has the applicant had any outreach to surrounding property owners whose property may be so situated?
-Not applicable. - 5.
+Has the applicant had any outreach to surrounding property owners whose property may be so situated? - Not applicable. - 5.
 Describe how the proposed amendment is consistent with current general policies in the comprehensive plan for site-specific amendment proposals.
 The proposed amendment must be consistent with policy implementation in the Countywide Planning policies, the GMA, or other state or federal law, and the WAC.
-Not applicable.

-- 6. The proposed amendment is not the same as or substantially similar to a proposal that was considered in the previous year's threshold review process, but was not included in the Annual Comprehensive Plan Amendment Work Program, unless additional supporting information has been generated.
-Not applicable. - 7.
-If this change is directed by state law or a decision of a court or administrative agency, please describe.
-Not applicable. - 8.
+The Comprehensive Plan does not include any policies that would be affected by this proposal. - 6.
+The proposed amendment is not the same as or substantially similar to a proposal that was considered in the previous year's threshold review process, but was not included in the Annual Comprehensive Plan Amendment Work Program, unless additional supporting information has been generated.

+This is a new proposal, not one previously considered.

+- 7. If this change is directed by state law or a decision of a court or administrative agency, please describe.
+There are no known local, state, or federal laws calling for this change. - 8.
 Please provide copy of agenda or other documentation of outreach to neighborhood council made prior to application.